jamesshore/ergotest/docs/automation_api.md

 // Let the user know what's happening process.stdout.write("Running tests: ");

-// Run the tests, calling the reportProgress() function after each test completes const result = await testRunner.runInChildProcessAsync(files, {
+// Run the tests, calling the onTestCaseResult() function after each test completes const result = await testRunner.runInChildProcessAsync(files, { onTestCaseResult,
-  onTestCaseResult: reportProgress,
 });

 // Display the test results, with some blank lines to make it look nice